We are a group of separate companies that co-operate together under agreement and licence, but are not legally connected.

 What information do we collect about you?

-We collect information about you when you engage us for financial planning or financial advice, mortgage or investment management services.
-Not all services are available in every country, and we will detail separately to you what services are available to you depending on where you live.
+We (the relevant company) collect information about you when you engage us for financial planning or financial advice, mortgage or investment management services.
+Not all services are available in every country, and we will detail separately to you what services are available to you depending on where you live, and which company you are dealing with.
 This information will relate to your personal and financial circumstances.
 It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.

-We may also collect information when you voluntarily complete client surveys or provide feedback to us, and this can be done through our online system called Trove.
-Trove is owned by Aisa Group.
+We may also collect information when you voluntarily complete client fact finding, risk questionnaires, surveys or provide feedback to us, and this can be done through an online system called Money-Trove.
+Money-Trove is now separately owned by Money Trove Limited.

 Information about connected individuals

-We may need to gather personal information about your close family members and dependants in order to provide our service to you effectively.
+We hold only contact details and initial inquiries on our website databases.
+However, in order for the companies to provide a service to you then we may need to gather additional personal information about you, your close family members and dependents in order to provide our service to you effectively.
 In such cases it will be your responsibility to ensure that you have the consent of the people concerned to pass their information on to us.
 We’ll provide a copy of this privacy notice for them if we are also providing services to them or, where appropriate, ask you to pass the privacy information to them.

 Why do we need to collect and use your personal data?